-For the year ended September 30, 2019, adjusted EBIT in the Central and Eastern Europe segment was \$101.7 million, an increase of \$15.3 million when compared to the same period last year.
-Adjusted EBIT margin increased to 8.8% from 8.4% last year.
-The increase in Adjusted EBIT was mainly driven by improved profitability in the Netherlands, in part offset by lower demand from a financial services client.
+For the three months ended December 31, 2019, adjusted EBIT in the Central and Eastern Europe segment was \$31.3 million, an increase of \$7.2 million when compared to the same period last year.
+Adjusted EBIT margin increased to 10.5% from 8.6% last year.
+The increase in adjusted EBIT was mainly driven by the initial benefits of synergies achieved through the integration of the prior year's business acquisition and improved profitability in the Netherlands.